dvreeze/yaidom4j/README.md

 * It is *not* a schema validator (against DTD or XSD), nor is it an O-X mapper, or XPath/XQuery processor, or HTML library
 * The *element query API* mostly returns *Java Streams*, which can be used in Java Stream pipelines
 * Some of those Java element Stream factory methods are *inspired by XPath axes*
+* The *immutable DOM elements* can even be transformed recursively; formatting of the resulting XML could then be left to *xmllint*, for example
 * The library does not try to implement XML standards, but tries to make XML easier to use in some respects
 * In particular, it knows nothing about DTDs or XSDs
 * Also, it only partially "implements" the *XML InfoSet* (see below)